You can use the toolkit-maven-plugin to implement a phased release on a Spring Cloud,

 batchWaitTime: # The interval between two consecutive batches.

-command: # The command used to start the image.
+command: # The command that is used to start the image.
 The command must be an existing executable object in the container.
 For example, you can set the command to sleep.
 If you specify this parameter, the original startup command of the image becomes invalid.

 commandArgs: # The parameters of the image startup command.
 These parameters are required by the preceding startup command.